sdsc/biotools-roll/README.md

 ## Testing

-The biotools-roll includes a test script which can be run to verify proper installation of the roll documentation, binaries, and module files.
+The biotools-roll includes a test script which can be run to verify proper installation of the roll documentation, binaries, and modulefiles.
 To run the test scripts execute the following command(s):

 ```shell